swcarpentry/DEPRECATED-boot-camps/3-VersionControl/Readme.md

 The null result means that you're up to date with the current version of the repository online.
-This result indicates that the current difference between the repository HEAD (which, so far, is empty) and your good\_science directory is this new readme.rst file.
+This result indicates that the current difference between the repository HEAD (which, so far, is empty).

 ## git commit : Saving a Snapshot